* This is the Professional Version. *

 Visualization of inflammatory, demyelinated, and neoplastic lesions may require enhancement with IV paramagnetic contrast agents (eg, gadolinium).
 Although gadolinium is thought to be much safer than contrast agents used with CT, nephrogenic systemic fibrosis (nephrogenic fibrosing dermopathy) has been reported in patients with impaired renal function and acidosis.

-There are several MRI techniques (see Magnetic Resonance Imaging); choice of technique depends on the specific tissue, location, and suspected disorder:
+There are several MRI techniques (see page Magnetic Resonance Imaging); choice of technique depends on the specific tissue, location, and suspected disorder:

 Diffusion-weighted imaging (DWI) allows rapid, early detection of ischemic stroke.